plule/DEFract/README.markdown

  * F2 to take a screenshot.
 It will be store in the LÖVE saving directory.
 You can find this directory by pressing "space"
  * Space to display informations
  * Escape to exit

+Go to the LÖVE saving directory and play with the code of the fractal you are seeing.
+You can see your modification just when you save.
+Really, you should do this on the rotated menger.
+You can use the variable "time" if you want animated things.

 What ressources have been used?
 -------------------------------